Sur cette page

 So, what exactly is the College’s Quality Assurance (QA) Program?
-It’s a mandatory program where all nurses are accountable for actively updating their knowledge and skills.
+Quality Assurance is our commitment to public safety.
+It’s a mandatory program where all nurses are accountable for actively updating their knowledge and skills to strengthen and enhance the quality of their practice.
 You can learn more on our QA Program page.

-In March 2016, the College’s Council – which establishes the goals, objectives and policies of the College according to the governing legislation – and the College’s Leadership Team participated in a Quality Assurance workshop.
-They explored the purpose of a QA Program and future trends, and it was decided that Council would lead the development of a new QA model for the College.
+In 2016, the College’s Council explored the purpose of QA and future trends.
+It was decided that Council would lead the development of a new QA model for the College.

-At each of the four Council meetings in 2017, Council members will review different reports and evidence, listen to experts in Quality Assurance and continuous learning and provide their feedback.
-The objective is that Council will choose a new model for the QA Program by the end of the year.
+At each of the four Council meetings in 2017, Council members reviewed different reports and evidence, listened to experts in QA and continuous learning and provided their feedback.
+The objective was for Council to choose a new model for the QA Program by the end of the year.